-Function with de-activated inverter [1] is selected if control is desired over the influence of the control sig-nal on the control card and its functions - without the motor shaft running.
+Function with de-activated inverter [1] is selected if control is desired over the influence of the control signal on the control card and its functions without the motor shaft running.

-Control card [2] is selected if control of the analogue and digital inputs, analogue and digital outputs, relay outputs and the control voltage of +10 V is desired.
+Control card [2] is selected if control of the analog and digital inputs, analog and digital outputs, relay outputs and the control voltage of +10 V is desired.
 A test connector with internal connections is required for this test.